fruafr/linux-fileutils-scripts/README.md

 # linux-fileutils-scripts
 Linux file utils scripts

 - [dumpfstat.sh](dumpfstat.sh): Generate the detailed file stat information for the files contained in the specified directory.
-Bash.
+(BASH)
+- [dumpusrbininfo.sh](dumpusrbininfo.sh): Generate the list of files and symlinks found in /usr/bin and determine the package used to install it.
+(BASH)

 ## Notes
 - Last updated: 2025-11-16